nguyentankdb17/Autonomous_car/README.md

-# The Autonomous_car project is forked which aims to update the Q-Learning Algorithm
+# The *Autonomous Car* project has been forked to focus on updating the Q-learning algorithm by implementing Deep Q-Learning algorithm instead.